 Robert C. Rogers Student Scholarship Fund

-The Robert C. Rogers Scholarship, established in memory of Robert C. Rogers, awards $1000 to an incoming transfer or current first-year transfer student with a declared major in History.
-Preference will be given to students with demonstrated financial need.
-The scholarship is awarded annually.
+The Robert C. Rogers Scholarship, established in memory of Robert C. Rogers, is awarded to an incoming transfer or current first-year transfer student with a declared major in History.
+The scholarship is awarded for one academic year and past recipients are encouraged to reapply.

 For undergraduates, gift funds can also sustain activities such as class outings, visiting speakers, events for majors and minors, or even class dinners with a professor to cultivate faculty-student interaction.
 If you would like to support these activities, please give to the: